aflin/rampart/docs/source/sql1.rst

 set()
 ~~~~~

-The ``set`` function sets server properties.
+The ``set`` function sets Texis server properties.
 For a full listing, see
 :ref:`sql-set:Server Properties`.
 Arguments are given as keys with
 corresponding values set to a string, number or boolean as appropriate.
 Note that booleans ``true``/``false`` are equivalent to setting
 ``0``/``1``, ``on``/``off``, or ``yes``/``no`` as described in
 :ref:`sql-set:Server Properties`.

 There is no return value.

 Example:

 .. code-block:: javascript

+        /* rank higher docs with words appearing at beginning of document *
+         *  and only return matches with all the given query terms.       */
 	sql.set({
 		likepleadbias: 750,
 		likepallmatch: true